cardanotech/tech-bot/README.md

 Announcement of decreasing stake

 ## Requirements
-This bot requires to a synced version of [cardano-db-sync](https://github.com/input-output-hk/cardano-db-sync) running either locally or remote.
+This bot requires a synced version of [cardano-db-sync](https://github.com/input-output-hk/cardano-db-sync) running either locally or remotely.

 ## Usage
-In this section we explain how to deploy and run TECH-bot, however, if you do not have the necessary infrastructure, you can contact me via [twitter](https://twitter.com/CardanoTech) or [discord](https://discord.com/invite/kYwMxc2pGz) to get the bot implemented on my server.
+In this section, we explain how to deploy and run TECH-bot, however, if you do not have the necessary infrastructure, you can contact me via [twitter](https://twitter.com/CardanoTech) or [discord](https://discord.com/invite/kYwMxc2pGz) to get the bot implemented on my server.